Tom-Nagy/boutique-ado/DEPLOYMENT.md

 * A requirements.txt file was created in the main project folder.
 This file tells what applications and dependencies are required to run the application.
 When you have created/cloned/forked the project, it is import to run this command in the CLI:
   * ``pip3 install -r requirements.txt`` This will make sure to install all the apps requirements for the project.

-* During development whenever a package or dependency is installed with ``pip3 install <name of the package>`` on the project, the following command is ran in the CLI :
+* Side note: During development whenever a package/dependency is installed with ``pip3 install <name of the package>`` on the project, the following command is ran in the CLI :
-  * ``pip3 freeze > requirements.txt`` This will make sure we update all the apps requirements in requirements.txt for local deployment or for future live deployment.
+  * ``pip3 freeze > requirements.txt`` This is to make sure we update all the apps requirements in requirements.txt for local deployment or for future live deployment.

-* Unless you deploy this project live, you will need to run the migration in order to create the database from the models.
-Run the following command in the CLI:
+* You will need to run the migration in order to create the database from the models.
+Run the following commands in the CLI:
-  * ``python3 manage.py makemigrations``
+  * ``python3 manage.py makemigrations`` and then,
   * ``python3 manage.py migrate``

 * The command to run the project locally (port: 8000):